⌚ 5 min read

 Remove the gimmicks and embrace the art of selling - If phrases like “enroll today” and “limited-time offer” make you cringe, good, they should.
 There is no room for them in your sales pitches.
 The words you choose play a major role in whether your sales strategies seem fake and negative or real and positive.

 First and foremost, don’t do the majority of the talking.
 Listen to what the customer is saying and find the right timing to ask questions and present your product or service.

 Show your value - This doesn’t mean going on and on about how great you and your business are, but rather how what your offering will change the customer’s everyday life.
 Like we mentioned before, people naturally want more comfort in their lives, so show them how you will solve their current pain points.

 Simplify the decision - The simpler the decision is for the customer, the more likely they are to purchase.
-Stick to one signature product or program you’re selling, and make the purchasing process easy for them, without any extra steps.
+Stick to one signature product or program you’re selling, and make the purchasing process easy, without any extra or unnecessary steps.

 By understanding people’s psychological biases, like seeking comfort and avoiding risk, the path to a great sales strategy becomes clearer.
 The more honest and straight-forward you are, the less risk people will feel.
 Demonstrating value and an easy path to it will provide the comfort people seek.
 With these practices, you won’t have to resort to icky-feeling sales strategies but rather you’ll be selling more without really “selling.”